ddev/ddev.com/src/pages/blog/drupalcon-seattle-wrap-up.md

 Development of our [DDEV-Live hosting platform](https://ddev.com/ddev-live/) is rapidly gaining velocity thanks to our team’s hard work on the API and some exciting conversations about Kubernetes coming out of DrupalCon.
 We’ve also been focusing on a migration to Google Cloud services and are pleased to see all these pieces coming together into the installable platform we envisioned.
 We’ll be sharing hosting updates with everyone regularly over the coming months and sharing access with early adopters as services become available.

 Keep an eye out [here](https://ddev.com/blog/) on the blog and on [Twitter](https://twitter.com/drud) for a series of posts called “CTO’s Corner” in which we’ll dig into the architecture, open source theory, and benefits of DDEV-Live as the platform starts rolling out.
-[Sign up for our newsletter](http://eepurl.com/dlqkUD) to make sure you get all the updates.

 ### DDEV ebook & training